geerlingguy/youtube/README.md

 ### Paid Videos / Product Showcase Videos

-I _never_ do paid 'product showcase' videos (where a sponsor pays for a video highlighting their own talking points).
+**I _never_ do paid videos** like 'product showcases', where a sponsor pays for a video highlighting their own talking points.

 ### Review Videos